 Cortland manages the Richmond, Virginia office of Dunlap Bennett & Ludwig, a mid-Atlantic law firm with offices spanning several states.
 Prior to joining the firm, Cortland practiced with a major international law firm.
 He has extensive experience representing and advising Fortune 500 companies in multimillion-dollar lawsuits in state and federal courts across the country.
 Cortland has also represented various foreign corporations and worked with counsel around the globe.
 His practice focuses on commercial litigation, products liability, intellectual property, insurance coverage, employment, alcohol beverage control, and political law matters.
 He also counsels start-up companies and assists them with their business planning needs.

-In addition to practicing law, Mr. Putbrese is an adjunct professor at the University of Richmond School of Law, where he teaches first-year students.
-Mr. Putbrese has also authored various publications, including serving as a contributing editor for the Tort Law Desk Reference: A Fifty-State Compendium.
-POLITICO, a national political journalism organization, has selected Mr. Putbrese to serve as one of its contributors.
-His observations on national and Virginia politics have appeared in the Daily Telegraph (London, England), Aamulehti (Finland), Washington Examiner, and Richmond Times-Dispatch newspapers.
+In addition, Cortland has served as an adjunct professor at the University of Richmond School of Law.
+He has also authored various publications, including serving as a contributor to the U.S. State Trademark and Unfair Competition Law publication and the Tort Law Desk Reference: A Fifty-State Compendium.
+His observations on politics have also appeared in the Daily Telegraph (London, England), Aamulehti (Finland), Washington Examiner, and Richmond Times-Dispatch newspapers.

-Mr. Putbrese received his Juris Doctor from the Washington and Lee University School of Law, where he served as an editor for the Washington and Lee Race and Ethnic Ancestry Law Journal.
+Cortland received his J.D. from the Washington and Lee University School of Law.
 He also graduated with high distinction from the University of Virginia, where he received his undergraduate degree.
-Mr. Putbrese is admitted to practice in both Virginia and West Virginia.